 Who Should Choose Cursor

-Cursor is perfect for developers working on complex, modern codebases who want AI capabilities that understand the full context of their project.
-The $20/month Pro plan is worthwhile if you frequently need to understand or refactor large sections of code.
-It’s especially valuable for full-stack developers juggling frontend, backend, and infrastructure code simultaneously.
+Cursor fits developers working on complex, modern codebases who need AI that understands the full project context.
+The $20/month Pro plan pays off when refactoring large sections of code is frequent, and it is especially valuable for full-stack developers juggling frontend, backend, and infrastructure code.

 Tabnine: Privacy-First AI Code Completion